Fayzullah was a renowned artist of the royal Mughal atelier in the late 18th century, during the reign of Alamgir II. Two of his masterpieces,...

 Siddhartha probably did not envision what role ancient Gandhara played in the development of Buddhist art.
 Gandhara was in present-day north-west Pakistan and northeast Afghanistan.
 It had ties to India, western Asia, and the Hellenistic world.

-From the middle of the first century to third century CE, Gandharan artists synthesized elements from many cultural regions.
+From the middle of the 1st century to the 3rd century CE, Gandharan artists synthesized elements from many cultural regions.
 As a result, they created an image of the Buddha combining Greco-Roman ideals of beauty with Indian Buddhist concepts and iconography.
-Gandharan influence spread all over Asia.
+The Gandharan influence spread all over Asia.
 Its traits can be seen, for example, in Chinese Buddhist sculptures.

 Siddhartha seemed destined for an extraordinary existence.
 Shortly after the prince was born, the sage made his predictions.
 The boy would become either a great king or a great spiritual teacher.
 Suddhodana, the chief of the Shakya clan, wanted his son to become a ruler.
 Therefore, he surrounded Siddhartha with luxury and comfort to prevent him from seeing any misery.

 When Siddhartha approached the moment of omniscience, demons tried to distract him.
 He calmly touched the earth to witness his attainment of enlightenment.
 This gesture or bhumisparsha mudra signals the moment.
-That night Siddhartha reached enlightenment and became the Buddha or “awakened one”.
+That night Siddhartha reached enlightenment and became the Buddha or “the awakened one”.

 At the top of the stele or stone slab, there are the branches of the ficus tree with its heart-shaped leaves.
 There, Shakyamuni, or “sage of the Shakya clan”, achieved enlightenment.
 The tree became known as the “enlightenment” or bodhi tree.
 Two other Buddhas flank the central figure.